CreditLadder Review: Can it Improve Your Credit Score?

 Is CreditLadder free to use?

-Credit Ladder provides your rent payment information to Experian completely free of charge, but there’s also an option to purchase a paid plan, CreditLadder Plus.
+Credit Ladder provides your rent payment information to either Experian, Equifax or TransUnion completely free of charge, but there’s also an option to purchase paid plans, CreditLadder Annual and Credit Ladder Monthly.

-But for those that just want their rent information to be provided to Experian, the free account will do just fine.
+But for those that just want their rent information to be provided to only one credit reference agency, the free account will do just fine.
 And remember, if CreditLadder is asking for your bank details when you sign up for a free account, it’s only for the purpose of reading your bank statement to provide the rent information to Experian.

 How does CreditLadder benefit landlords?